dmis-lab/biobert/README.md

 f1 score    : 83.52%
 precision   : 75.87%
 ```
-Please be aware that you have to move `$OUTPUT_DIR` to make a new model.
+Please be aware that you have to change `$OUTPUT_DIR` to train/test a new model.
 For instance, as some RE datasets are in 10-fold, you have to make a different output directory to train/test a model for a different fold (e.g., `$ export OUTPUT_DIR=./re_outputs_2`).

 ### Question Answering (QA)
 For BioASQ, you need the original datasets from the official BioASQ website.
 Please register in [BioASQ website](http://participants-area.bioasq.org) and download the BioASQ data from **[`BioASQ Task B`](http://participants-area.bioasq.org/Tasks/A/getData/)**.
 In addition to the pre-processed data provided above, unpack it to a directory `$QA_DIR`.
 For example, with `$OUTPUT_DIR` for QA outputs, set as: